insidewhy/cc.extend/README.md

 please go to http://localhost:8013/
 ```

-# FAQ
+# faq
- * Is this your idea?
-No I got it from [here](http://blog.buymeasoda.com/understanding-john-resigs-simple-javascript-i).
-The API is a (mainly) compatible rewrite and extension of [ImpactJS' class system](http://impactjs.com/documentation/class-reference/class).
+ * The API is a (mainly) compatible rewrite and extension of [ImpactJS' class system](http://impactjs.com/documentation/class-reference/class).
+The technical details are explained [here](http://blog.buymeasoda.com/understanding-john-resigs-simple-javascript-i).